-Georgian cuisine is diverse, although often heavy on the dough and meat.
-The influence of Europe and it’s Middle Eastern neighbors has resulted in delicious, colorful and somewhat unique meals.
-Each of the nine regions have their distinct culinary traditions and meals.
-Wondering what you should try out when you come to Georgia?
-Here’s the list of most essential meals you have to try.
+Georgian cuisine is diverse, although often heavy on dough and meat.
+The influence of Europe and its Middle Eastern neighbours has resulted in delicious, colourful and somewhat unique dishes, and each region has its distinct culinary traditions and recipes.
+Wondering what you should try when you come to Georgia?
+Here’s our pick.

 This meat dumpling is a popular dish in Georgia.
-Made with minced meat, khinkali is boiled in the water, not steamed.
-Thus, the meat inside produces a broth making the dish juicy, soft and very delicious.
-It originated in the mountainous regions of Georgia, but later on spread across the country.
-Even though the original recipe calls for meat, restaurants make vegetarian options too.
-You can find potato, mushroom or cheese khinkali as well.
+Khinkali is boiled in water, not steamed, allowing the minced meat inside to produce a savoury broth, making the dish juicy, soft and delicious.
+It originated in the mountainous regions of Georgia, but later on, it spread across the country.
+Even though the original recipe calls for meat, restaurants make vegetarian options, too, such as potato, mushroom or cheese.

-Khachapuri is another favorite meal of many Georgians.
-It’s a pizza-like dish made from a saltier mozzarella-like local cheese called Sulguni.
-But unlike pizza, the cheese is not on top, it’s put inside the dough; so when you bake it, the cheese melts inside the two layers of dough.
+Khachapuri is another favourite meal of many Georgians.
+It’s a pizza-like dish made with a saltier mozzarella-like local cheese called sulguni.
+But unlike pizza, the cheese is not on top.
+Instead, it’s put inside the dough, so when you bake it, the cheese melts, creating gooey stuffed cheese bread.

-There are different types of khachapuri depending on a region.
-They all look alike, just have minor differences.
+There are different types of khachapuri – they vary from region to region.
+They all look alike but have minor differences.
 However, only Adjaruli khachapuri is distinguished by shape and presentation.
 The dough is shaped like a boat and baked in a brick oven.
-Once the khachapuri is done, the chef cracks a raw egg on top and adds a knob of butter on it.
-Once served, you have to mix everything, break the crusty ends of the boat-shaped-bread and dip in the cheese-egg-butter mixture.
+Once the khachapuri is out of the oven, the chef cracks a raw egg on top and adds a knob of butter.
+Once served, you mix everything together, break off the boat-shaped bread’s crusty ends and dip it in the cheese-egg-butter mixture.

-Mtsvadi, another staple of Georgian cuisine, is a meat cubes on a skewer, grilled over the coals of an open fire.
-Georgian restaurants offer mtsvadi made from different meats, but most common is pork mtsvadi.
-Usually, Georgians eat mtsvadi with a local sauce called tkemali, made from sour plums.
+Mtsvadi, another staple of Georgian cuisine, features cubes of meat on a skewer, grilled over the coals of an open fire.
+Georgian restaurants offer mtsvadi made with different meats, but the most common type is pork.
+Usually, Georgians eat mtsvadi with a local sauce called tkemali, made with sour plums.
 There are two varieties of tkemali – red (sweeter) and green (sour).

-Phkhali is a general term for a meal which consists of minced vegetables in a walnut sauce.
-Eggplant, cabbage, spinach, beets, and beans are either mixed or rolled up with the sauce made from minced (or crushed in pestle and mortar) walnuts, herbs, garlic, onions, and vinegar.
+Pkhali is a general term for a meal that consists of minced vegetables in a walnut sauce.
+Eggplant, cabbage, spinach, beets and beans are mixed or rolled up with the sauce made with minced (or crushed in a pestle and mortar) walnuts, herbs, garlic, onions and vinegar.
 None of the traditional Georgian feasts or supra is complete without it.
-Phkhali is number one appetizer here.
+Pkhali is the number one appetizer here.

 Lobiani is similar to khachapuri; the only difference is filling.
-While khachapuri calls for cheese, lobiani is made from boiled and then mashed black kidney beans.
+While khachapuri calls for cheese, lobiani is made with mashed black kidney beans.

-Mchadi is a traditional bread made from a corn flour and water and is eaten with cheese.
-In old times, when there was a shortage of wheat or family was poor, mchadi served the same purpose as bread.
+Mchadi is a traditional bread made with cornmeal and water and is eaten with cheese.
+In the past, when there was a shortage of wheat or a family was poor, mchadi served the same purpose as bread.
 It still plays an integral part in Georgian cuisine.
-There is another version of mchadi, called chvishtari, which calls for grated cheese mixed with corn flour and water.
-It’s cheesier and softer.
+There is another version called chvishtari, which adds grated cheese to the mixture.
+Not only is it cheesier, but it’s also softer.

-In Georgian, the word ‘lobio‘ means beans and the meal lobio is made from various beans.
+In Georgian, the word lobio means beans, and the eponymous meal is made with various beans.
 Just like khachapuri, there are different varieties of lobio, cold or hot.
-But the most famous meal is a thick black bean soup, served with pickles and mchadi.
+But the most famous one is a thick black bean soup, served with pickles and mchadi.

-A food paste made from walnuts that is used in different recipes.
-It’s also used as a generic term for a turkey/chicken meal prepared with this paste, that Georgians make for the New Year’s Eve.
-One of the varieties of satsivi is bazhe, it’s slightly tart and is made with red wine vinegar.
+Satsivi is a walnut paste that’s used in different recipes.
+It’s also a generic term for a turkey or chicken meal prepared with this paste, which Georgians make for New Year’s Eve.
+One particular variety is bazhe, which is slightly tart and made with red wine vinegar.

-This dish from Samegrelo region is made from corn flour, cornmeal, and sulguni cheese.
-Cheese is added after the cornflour and cornmeal thicken in a pot, resulting in a stretchy and cheesy meal.
-You can eat elarji plain, or pour some bazhe on it.
-Another variety of elarji is ghomi – plain cornmeal and corn flour meal.
-You add sulguni afterward on your plate.
-Similar to elarji, you can eat ghomi as it is, but most of the time it’s a side dish of chicken satsivi.
+This dish from the Samegrelo region is made with corn flour, cornmeal and sulguni.
+The cheese is added after the corn flour and cornmeal thicken in the pot, resulting in a stretchy and cheesy meal.
+You can eat elarji plain or pour some bazhe on it.
+Another variety is ghomi – plain cornmeal and corn flour.
+You add sulguni afterwards on your plate.
+Like elarji, you can eat ghomi as is, but most of the time, it accompanies chicken satsivi.

-This is another dish from Samegrelo region and consists of cheese rolls dipped in a mixture of milk, sour cream and nadughi (ricotta-like cheese).
-Cheese rolls are flavored with salt, pepper, and mint.
+This dish is also from the Samegrelo region.
+Gebjalia is cheese rolls dipped in a mixture of milk, sour cream and nadughi (ricotta-like cheese).
+The cheese rolls are flavoured with salt, pepper and mint.

-This meat-pie is the national dish of Svaneti region.
-The filling of kubdari contains chunks of meat, which can be pork, lamb or goat, flavored with onions and Georgian spices.
+This meat pie is the national dish of the Svaneti region.
+The filling contains chunks of pork, lamb or goat flavoured with onions and Georgian spices.

-Bread is an essential part of a Georgian meal and traditional bread is made in a clay oven set in the ground.
-A fire burns at the bottom heating up the oven.
-Bread dough is slapped on the walls of the oven to bake.
+Bread is an essential part of a Georgian meal, and traditional bread is made in a tone – a clay oven set within the ground.
+A fire burns at the bottom, heating the oven’s walls where the bread bakes.

-There’s a limited choice of traditional salads in Georgian cuisine.
-Salad usually means cut up tomatoes, cucumber, and onions flavored with salt and green chilli on the side.
-However, as Georgians are obsessed with walnuts, they add walnut sauce to this simple salad, making it much more delicious and somewhat unique.
+There’s a limited number of traditional salads in Georgian cuisine.
+A salad usually has cut up tomatoes, cucumbers and onions flavoured with salt and green chilli on the side.
+However, as Georgians love walnuts, they add a walnut sauce to this simple salad, making it more delicious and somewhat different.

-Jonjoli is pickled sprouts flavored with oil and onions.
-It goes well with lobio, boiled potatoes or together with other pickled vegetables like pepper, tomatoes, cucumber, and garlic to name a few.
+Jonjoli is pickled sprouts flavoured with oil and onions.
+It goes well with lobio, boiled potatoes or other pickled vegetables, such as peppers, tomatoes, cucumbers and garlic, to name a few.

-Churchkhla, often called Georgian Sneakers, is a local candy, made from toasted walnuts and nuts dipped in a grape juice and hung to dry.
-This candy is sweet and fulfilling, and a great snack during a long day sightseeing in Tbilisi or elsewhere.
+Churchkhela, often called Georgian sneakers, is a local candy made with toasted walnuts and nuts dipped in grape juice and hung to dry.
+This candy is sweet and satisfying and makes for a great snack during a long day of sightseeing in Tbilisi or elsewhere.